lkiesow/weblog.lkiesow.de/20210102-opencast-9-rpm-upgrade.md

 As usual, first stop Opencast.
-This allows for configuration and dependency updates, without Opencast constantly trying to load and apply potentially broken configuration.
+This allows for configuration and dependency updates without Opencast constantly trying to load and apply potentially broken configuration.

 ```sh
 % systemctl stop opencast